sabatical_westmountmag

 ‘… there are ways to keep abreast of what’s happening in your industry.
 Stay informed by reading industry-specific websites, social and broadcast media, blogs, and trade magazines.’

-You might be able to continue to contribute in some small way, such as writing a blog post, suggesting ideas, or working on an occasional freelance basis – depending on the nature of your absence.
+You may still be able to contribute in some small way, such as writing a blog post, suggesting ideas, or working on an occasional freelance basis – depending on the nature of your absence.
 Also, ask to be included in relevant training sessions and workshops.
 You may also be legally entitled to other options.
 In the U.K., for example, people are entitled to some paid “keeping in touch days” (KIT days) when they’re on maternity, paternity or adoption leave, to enable an easier transition back to work.

 2. Improve your skillset

 Time spent away from work is a great opportunity to update your skills or to learn new ones.
 By developing your strengths and addressing your weaknesses, you’ll put yourself in a better position to rejoin the workforce.
 These may involve taking a course, working toward a qualification, or using your skills voluntarily for a non-profit organization, for example.
 Prioritize the actions you want to take.
-Fit them into the time available with the help of some effective scheduling.
+Fit them into the available time with the help of effective scheduling.

 3. Take a vacation

 When you’re away from work, taking a vacation may seem like a frivolous or indulgent thing to do, especially if money is tight.
 But vacations are more than just luxuries – studies have shown that they are good for your health and can reduce stress.
 Vacations can help to establish a healthy work-life balance, and they are a great way to reconnect with friends and family.
-After a vacation, you’ll likely feel more rested and reinvigorated, and ready to rejoin the workplace.
+After a vacation, you’ll likely feel more rested, reinvigorated, and ready to rejoin the workplace.

 ‘After a vacation, you’ll likely feel more rested and reinvigorated, and ready to rejoin the workplace.’